George Hamilton Teed: Influence and legacy

 Though the male adversaries that Teed crafted were indeed formidable – none more so than Prince Wu Ling, Hammerton Palmer, Prince Menes, and Dr. Huxton Rymer, (his favourite character), – it was the female foes that Teed pitted against Sexton Blake that are among his most memorable.
 Those include Yvonne Cartier, Marie-Galante, Muriel Marl, Vali Mata-Vali, Lola de Guise, and Roxane Harfield, the first female master criminal from his home province of New Brunswick.
 In those creations, Teed changed the way women were portrayed in the story papers.
 Before him, women in the Blake adventures were typically associated with anarchist movements, gold-digging, or with various forms of blackmail.
 Teed’s heroines were much more emancipated and complex, pursuing crime for pleasure, profit, and power.

-Great characterization was one of Teed’s hallmarks.
-He had a talent for creating lifelike characters, skillfully imbuing both heroes and villains with a rich humanity that made them like real living people.

 Unlike many of his Union Jack contemporaries, Teed's writing was not concerned with the nuts and bolts of detection.
 "His strength" writes Steve Holland, in G.H.Teed (1886-1938).
 A Life of Adventure, "was his ability to create an atmosphere.
 He was an adventure writer, creating thrillers set in exotic locations, and often Blake was subservient to the atmosphere, although it can never be said that the stories became purely travelogues.
 His contribution to Blake was to give him the world to play in: South America, China, Haiti, Russia, Paris, the Middle East, Australia, although he also used London and its environs in some stories."

 By career’s end, in 1938, Teed had published a total of 299 Sexton Blake tales in various publications, making him the most prolific Blake author of all time.